defano/wyldcard/README.md

 ```
 on mouseDown
   put "Look ma!
-No declaration" into theMessage  -- 'theMessage' is a new variable
+No declaration" into someVariable  -- someVariable is now a variable
-  answer theMessage
+  answer someVariable                              -- Displays 'Look ma!
+No declaration'
 end mouseDown
 ```

 Local variables in HyperTalk are lexically scoped; they retain their value only within the handler in which they were created.

 A variable may be made global by explicitly declaring it so with the `global` keyword.
-Global variables are accessible from any script in any in the stack, and once created, they retain their value until the stack is closed.
-Note that variables not explicitly declared `global` are considered local, even if a global variable of the same name exists.
+Global variables are accessible from any script of any part in the stack, and once created, a global variable retains its value until the stack is closed.
+Be aware that variables not explicitly declared `global` are considered local, even when a global variable of the same name exists.

 ```
 --